 - 1. We can move the call to countRecords() to a point after the thread's transaction has committed. - 2.
-We can allow countRecords() to operate under the same transaction as all of the writes were performed (this is what the transaction parameter for the function is for). - 3.
+We can allow countRecords() to operate under the same transaction as all of the writes were performed. - 3.
 We can reduce our isolation guarantee for the application by allowing uncommitted reads.